Office Hours: By Appointment

 Teaching and Research Interests

-Empire and Class, Modern Britain
+Empire; Race, Class, Gender; Modern Britain

 Alexandra Lindgren-Gibson is a historian of modern Britain and empire.
 She received her BA from Lawrence University, her MA in History with a specialization in Public History from Arizona State University, and her PhD from Northwestern University (2016).
 Her research interests are located at the intersection of histories of the British colonial world, class formation, family history, and the histories of race, gender, and sexuality.